 Soft Tissue Surgery

-Soft tissue surgery encompasses the majority of surgical procedures that are not in the sphere of orthopedic surgery.
+Veterinary soft tissue surgery encompasses the majority of surgical procedures that are not in the sphere of orthopedic surgery.

-Our vet offers soft tissue surgical procedures for dogs and cats suffering from ear, nose and throat disorders, as well as cardiothoracic, hepatic, gastrointestinal, urogenital, skin and oncological disorders.
+Our vet offers soft tissue procedures for dogs and cats suffering from ear, nose and throat disorders, as well as cardiothoracic, hepatic, gastrointestinal, urogenital, skin and oncological disorders.

 If your pet requires a surgery that our veterinary clinic does not offer, we will be sure to refer you to a veterinary surgeon in the Bakersfield area.

-Soft Tissue Procedures At Stine Veterinary Hospital
+Soft Tissue Procedures for Dogs & Cats At Stine Veterinary Hospital

 Our experienced, compassionate veterinarian works hard to ensure that your pet's surgical procedure is comfortable and stress-free for your pet, and for you.